Skip to content

 Credentials

 Cate needs credentials to interact with your issue tracker.
-For GitHub, this is a personal access token (PAT).
-For Jira, it’s your email address and an API token.
+GitHub supports OAuth or a personal access token (PAT), Jira uses email plus an API token, and Linear uses OAuth.
 Credentials are stored securely on your machine and never written to the repository.

 • repo — read and write access to repositories (code, issues, PRs)